Charles117/resilience_shenzhen/README.md

 ## Acknowledgements

-We thank Li et al. to publish their codes of original DCRNN to facilitate this research field, which are cited from:
+We thank Li et al. for publishing their codes of original DCRNN to facilitate this research field, which are cited from:

 ```
 https://github.com/liyaguang/DCRNN